MCMicS/jenkins-control-plugin/README.md

 ![Multibranch Support](doc/images/MultiBranch.png?raw=true)

 ## Plugin Compatibility
-This plugin was built with JDK 8 for IDEA 2018, 2019 versions.
+This plugin was built with JDK 11 but Java 8 Source level for older IDEA versions.
 Jenkins CIs of jenkins-ci and apache.org are used for manual and stress testing. https://ci.jenkins.io/
 ## Installation steps
 Download this plugin from your IDE or [from the plugin website](http://plugins.jetbrains.com/plugin/6110).